BTE-N/bte-n.github.io/docs/main/documentation.md

 To create your file, let's give it an actual name!
 How about your GitHub or Discord username and the current date?
 For me, this would be `Pxnt-11052020`.
 Enter your version of this, and don't forget to add the file extension!
 As our website generator reads *Markdown* files, we need to make sure all of our files are markdown.
 Make yours one of the team by adding `.md` to the end!

 You can now enter anything you like into the body of the file.
 If you don't know how to work with markdown, just keep reading after this article and you'll learn in no time!
+The next section will also show you how to access your websites.

-Once you're finished,
+Once you're finished, scroll down to "Commit changes".
+If you are a Team Member already, this will directly add your file to the website.
+Otherwise, you will have create a "new branch".
+In this case, you can then send a pull request (on the branch page, there should be menu text telling you how to), and after being accepted into the team, your test file will be added to the `/spam/` folder.
+You should now be able to find it at [/docs/spam](https://github.com/pxnt/BTEN/tree/master/docs/spam) - my file, for example, is now [here](https://github.com/pxnt/BTEN/blob/master/docs/spam/Pxnt-11052020.md).

 ⚠️ You have just been shown how to create a test file.
-Please do not create random files elsewhere, but .
+Please do not create random files elsewhere, but in `/spam`.
 This is considered griefing and will cause you to receive a warning, and a removal from the project if done repeatedly.